Australian Air Force Cadets: Uniform

-The AAFC, for the past few decades, had been using various versions of the Disruptive Pattern Camouflage Uniform (now replaced) in combination with the DPCU camouflage rank slide with the letters "AAFC" highlighted in blue or white to indicate a cadet or staff member.
-The DPCU was the standard uniform worn on weekly parades.
+The AAFC uniform is near-identical to its parent organisation, using the RAAF General Purpose Uniform (GPU) and Service Dress (SD).
+Before the issuing of GPU uniform, the Disruptive Pattern Camouflage Uniform (DPCU) was used.
+The differences between AAFC and RAAF uniform are badges, shoulder biscuits, pocket tags, and rank slides, the former's being embroidered with a blue/white band with the acronym AAFC.

-The Air Force Blue (AFB) uniform is the uniform worn on ceremonial occasions.
-Instructor of Cadets (IOCs) and Officer of Cadets (OOCs) are permitted to wear their AFBs in combination with the RAAF Tunic or Dress Jacket if issued.
-A cadet may be issued with, or choose to purchase an SD Tunic under certain conditions.
+The Service Dress Air Force Blue (SD) uniform is the uniform worn on most ceremonial occasions.
 Cadet Under Officers and Cadet Warrant Officers may wear the RAAF Peaked Cap.
-The headdress worn by cadets and staff consists of the Hat Fur Felt - Khaki (HFF-K).
-Staff are also issued a RAAF peaked cap or RAAF Garrison Cap.
+The headdress worn by cadets and staff consists of the Hat Fur Felt - Khaki (HFF-K) and a AAFC- or squadron-branded baseball cap, that is only to be used with the GPU.
+Cadet Staff are also issued a RAAF peaked cap or RAAF Garrison Cap.

-From early 2021, the AAFC started to roll out the General Purpose Uniform (GPU), the current issued uniform of the RAAF.
-Cadets and Staff members have been issued GPUs and a RAAF multi-purpose jacket to be worn optionally with their HFF-K or unit baseball cap.
-The AAFC stopped issuing the DPCU uniform from the start of 2021 in preparation to roll out the GPU.
+From early 2021, the AAFC superseded the DPCU uniform and replaced it with the General Purpose Uniform (GPU), the current issued uniform of the RAAF.
 AAFC Personnel are issued their respective squadron patch, which typically contain a blue background with various symbols to represent the location that they are at and known for, with the exception of certain squadrons and flights.